JohanVanslembrouck/corolib/README.md

 (and other examples that may be added in the future).
 * Folder various-boost contains stand-alone applications that use Boost.
 At this moment it contains only a timer application.
 * Folder various-qt contains stand-alone applications that use Qt.
 Again, at this moment it contains only a timer application.
-* Folder contains various examples that explain the advantages of C++ coroutines for writing (distributed) applications.
+* Folder why-coroutines contains various examples that explain the advantages of C++ coroutines for writing (distributed) applications.
+* Folder corolab contains examples that do not use the corolib include files or libraries, but were the basis from where corolib has been "distilled."

 ## Comparison with other libraries